JuliaLang/julia/doc/src/manual/performance-tips.md

-  * You require CPU-intensive processing on each `Car`, and it becomes vastly more efficient if you know the `Make` and `Model` at compile time and the total number of different `Make` or `Model` in the code is not too large.
+  * You require CPU-intensive processing on each `Car`, and it becomes vastly more efficient if you know the `Make` and `Model` at compile time and the total number of different `Make` or `Model` that will be used is not too large.
   * You have homogenous lists of the same type of `Car` to process, so that you can store them all in an `Array{Car{:Honda,:Accord},N}`.